LaravelDaily/course-react-parking/docs/Lesson 15 - Edit vehicle.md

 # Lesson 15 - Edit vehicle

-In this lesson, we will incorporate an edit form into the vehicles CRUD operation.
+In this lesson, we will incorporate an edit form into the vehicle's CRUD operation.
 This form will be similar to the create form, except it will have a different URL `/vehicles/:id/edit`.
 The data of a specific vehicle will be retrieved from the API using the `:id` URL parameter.

 ![Update vehicle](assets/update-vehicle.png)

-1. Update `src/hooks/useVehicle.jsx` hook with the following content.
+1. Update the `src/hooks/useVehicle.jsx` hook with the following content.

 ```jsx
 import { useState, useEffect } from 'react'